araujocode/philosophical-topic-modeling/README.md

 1. Cloning the repo
 2. Creating & activating a Python virtual environment
 3. Installing dependencies (with Windows-specific build tips)
-4. Running the scraper to populate the database
+4. Populating the SQLite database with SEP entries
+5. Persisting TF–IDF and topic models to disk
-5. Launching the Streamlit app
+6. Launching the Streamlit app (with lazy loading of models)
-6. Running tests
+7. Running tests
-7. Troubleshooting common Windows issues
+8. Troubleshooting common Windows issues

 ---

-## About this Project
+## About This Project

-**Philo Topic Modeling** is a lightweight, end-to-end framework for exploring the Stanford Encyclopedia of Philosophy (SEP) through unsupervised text-analysis techniques.
+**Philo Topic Modeling** is a lightweight, end-to-end framework for exploring the Stanford Encyclopedia of Philosophy (SEP) through unsupervised text-analysis techniques:

 - **What it does:**
-  1. **Scrapes** the full text of SEP entries.
+  1. **Scrapes** full-text SEP articles.
-  2. **Stores** them in a local SQLite database.
+  2. **Stores** them in `data/sep.db` (SQLite).
-  3. **Vectorizes** the articles via a TF–IDF pipeline.
+  3. **Vectorizes** content with a TF–IDF pipeline.
-  4. **Discovers** latent themes using LDA or NMF topic models.
+  4. **Discovers** latent themes via LDA or NMF topic models.
-  5. **Groups** articles into clusters based on their topic distributions.
+  5. **Groups** documents into clusters on their topic distributions.
-  6. **Visualizes** results in an interactive Streamlit app (top terms per topic + 2D PCA scatter).
+  6. **Visualizes** top terms per topic and a 2D PCA scatter in Streamlit.

 - **Why it exists:**
-  - To make large-scale philosophical text analysis accessible without heavy infrastructure.
+  - Make large-scale philosophical text analysis accessible without heavy infra.
-  - To provide a reusable codebase for teaching or research in digital humanities and NLP.
+  - Serve as a reusable, OO‐designed codebase for digital humanities/NLP teaching or research.
-  - To demonstrate clean, object-oriented design around scraping, modeling, and visualization.
+  - Demonstrate best practices in scraping, modeling, persistence, and interactive viz.

+---

 ## 1. Clone & Prepare Environment